Ahl-Alkitab

 One God

-We believe in one God — the Creator of the heavens and the earth — merciful, powerful, and holy.
-God is a single being, not three separate persons, as in the concept of the Trinity.
-We believe Jesus Christ is the full expression of God, embodying all His roles.
-As Colossians 2:9 says, “In Him dwells all the fullness of the Godhead.”
-This aligns with our shared belief in one God.
-Father, Son, and Holy Spirit are manifestations of the only God.
+We believe in one God, creator of the heavens and earth, merciful, powerful, and holy.
+God is one being, not three separate persons as in the concept of the Trinity.
+We believe that our Lord Jesus Christ is the complete revelation of God, and that in Him dwells all the fullness of the Godhead bodily (Colossians 2:9).

 The Word of God